cvengler/sysget/README.md

 # sysget
-### A front-end for every package manager<br>
+### A front-end for every package manager

-sysget is a bridge that let you use one syntax to every package manager on every operating system.<br>
+sysget is a bridge that let you use one syntax to every package manager on every operating system.

 You probably all know the problem when you are on a new distro and don't know anything about the package manager.
-With sysget you just need to remember one syntax for every package manager<br>
+With sysget you just need to remember one syntax for every package manager

-The syntax is mostly same with apt-get so it should be easy to use <br>
+The syntax is mostly same with apt-get so it should be easy to use

 ### Supported package managers:
 * apt-get
 * xbps